 For my beloved coaching clients reading, this is why:

-- We never really touch failure on volume blocks
+- We never really take sets to fail on volume blocks.

 - Strength loss is greater after each set and workout with higher reps.

-- 5’s and under feels like a dream while 10+ leaves you questioning why you do it.
+- Although heavy, five repetitions and under feels like a dream, while ten reps or more leaves you questioning why you do it.
 Often for days after.

 For everybody else, this is one reason why getting your programming handled by a professional who is up to speed with the research can save you years of frustration.
 This game is up to the neck in nuance.